BlockEdenHQ/web-blockeden-home/blog/2023-09-20-blockeden-xyz-launches-aptos-rest-playground.md

 ---
-title: Blockeden.xyz launches Aptos REST Playground
+title: BlockEden.xyz launches Aptos REST Playground
 authors: [simlis8]
 tags: [product, aptos]
 description: "Explore the Aptos REST Playground: a state-of-the-art Web3 toolkit for developers.
 Dive into its features for interactive API testing, real-time data analysis, and user-friendly interface, all optimized for Aptos application development.
 Unveiled by Blockeden.xyz, it's the ultimate solution for efficient and seamless Aptos API exploration and understanding."